João Teixeira de Faria: Arrest and imprisonment

 In December 2018, allegations of abuse by Faria were put forward by 12 women.
 The number of claims led to the Prosecution Office of the State of Goiás creating an email address and phone line to receive all accusations towards him.
 In 30 hours, over 200 complaints were received from nine different Brazilian states and two claims from abroad.
-Claims were reported by the prosecution's office as having potential to be the biggest sexual scandal in the history of Brazil, overwhelming the Roger Abdelmassih case.
+Claims were reported by the prosecution's office as having the potential to be the biggest sexual scandal in the history of Brazil, overwhelming the Roger Abdelmassih case.
 Claims included the alleged abuse of victims as young as 14 years old, as well as a woman who revealed having been abused for three days.
-In 11 December, four days after the Conversa com Bial show, the number of sexual abuse complaints against Faria had reached 206, prompting him to limit his appointments at Casa Dom Inácio de Loyola.
+On 11 December, four days after the Conversa com Bial show, the number of sexual abuse complaints against Faria had reached 206, prompting him to limit his appointments at Casa Dom Inácio de Loyola.
 Questioned by reporters, he simply said "I'm innocent" and walked away.
 On 12 December, the public prosecutor of Goiás called for the arrest of Faria.
 On 16 December, Faria surrendered himself to the police.
 The number of sexual abuse accusations gradually reached 600.
 The rapes occurred from 1986 to 2017.

 Faria's daughter Dalva supported the accusers, calling her father a "monster" and alleging that she was beaten and raped by him until she ran away when she was 14 years old.
 Faria was transferred to a hospital from prison in March 2019.
 On 19 December, he was sentenced to 19 years and four months for the rapes of four women.
-He is facing additional cases related to 10 sex crimes.
-He was released from prison on house arrest when the COVID-19 pandemic struck in early 2020, due to his age and poor health.
+He was temporarily released from prison on house arrest when the COVID-19 pandemic struck in early 2020, due to his age and poor health.

+In September 2023, Faria was sentenced to an additional 118 years, six months and 15 days in prison by the Goiás state criminal court as a result of 17 cases involving "rape, rape via fraud and rape of a vulnerable individual."